MY KINDLE DIRECT PUBLISHING EXPERIENCE: PART VI_HEADERS,FOOTERS, & PAGINATION

 - This made the header disappear from the Chapter Title Page.

-Table Of Contents (TOC)
+The Table Of Contents Conundrum

 Microsoft Word has turned this function into an absolute nightmare.
 When I clicked on the Reference Box, the Table Of Contents Section appeared.
 When I requested the Auto Function to create a TOC, I was shocked by the results.